catalystneuro/neuroconv/docs/user_guide/expand_path.rst

     }

-If you would like to experiment locally with :py:class:`~neuroconv.tools.path_expansion.LocalPathExpander`, we provide a helper method in ``neuroconv.tools.testing`` that partially replicates the directory structure of the IBL data with dummy files on your machine.
+If you would like to experiment locally with :py:class:`~neuroconv.tools.path_expansion.LocalPathExpander`, we provide a helper method in :py:mod:`neuroconv.tools.testing <neuroconv.tools.testing.mock_files>` that partially replicates the directory structure of the IBL data with dummy files on your machine.

 .. code-block:: python